• Skip to primary navigation

 • Use a food processor.
 Put chunks of your cake into a food processor and pulse it into fine crumbs.
 Then, move the crumbs into a large mixing bowl.

-• Next, add a small amount of frosting to your cake crumbs and thoroughly combine using your hands.
+• Next, add a small amount of frosting to your cake crumbs and thoroughly combine it using your hands.
 (Again, I recommend a light-colored frosting.)
 Continue to add small amounts of frosting until your crumb mixture becomes the consistency of clay.

 • Once you have created your cake ball "dough", you can begin rolling your cake balls.